ISSUE STATEMENTS

 • Are you supportive of a policy like a zoning text change to limit duplication of healthcare services?

-A. Yes.
-The proposed zoning change predates my time on the commission.
-I am open to exploring such a policy, possibly using Newton, KS, as a model.
+A. Yes, I am open to studying this issue.
+The initial zoning change predates my time on the commission.
+I am open, however, to exploring such a policy.

 Economic Development Statement